 Compares state-based vs. federally facilitated exchanges, as well as the functions and operations of each.
-Also covers qualified health plans, eligibility, minimum value, minimum essential coverage, tax penalties, health premium tax credits and cost-sharing reductions.
+Also covers qualified health plans, eligibility, health premium tax credits and cost-sharing reductions.

-Explains the purpose of SHOP exchanges, the eligibility requirements and financial advantages for small employers, and how and why a consumer should enroll.
+Explains the purpose of SHOP, the eligibility requirements for coverage, financial advantages for small employers, and how and why a consumer should enroll.

-Describes the various types of private exchanges, as well as the common characteristics for all private exchanges.
-Growth trends of private exchanges are also covered.
+Describes the various types of private exchanges, as well as the common features of all private exchanges.
+Enrollment rates for private exchanges are also covered.